Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Customer Churn Analysis & Prediction/README.md

 #### Model Evaluation:
 The model is evaluated using common metrics such as accuracy, precision, recall, f1 score and support to ensure the effectiveness of the churn prediction model.

+### 5. **Power BI Dashboard Creation**

+#### Churn Prediction Dashboard:
+A separate dashboard is created to visualize the predictions for churn:
+- **Predicted Churners:** A count of customers predicted to churn based on machine learning models (using the Predictions table).
+- **Predicted Churn Rate:** A title that dynamically updates to reflect the count of predicted churners.

 ## Requirements